0x80/firestore-mobx/README.md

 In case of a React application this means that components only re-render when their specific data dependencies change.

-This library has been used in production use in one of my projects for several years now so I'm fairly confident that it is solid.
+This library has been used in production in one of my projects for several years now so I'm fairly confident that it is solid.

 ## Features